daviddahl/devtools/DevToolsForward.md

 # Developer Tools 2011 #

 Kevin Dangoor <kdangoor@mozilla.com>
-December 21, 2010
+January 3, 2011

 This document is a high-level plan for Mozilla developer tools releases after Firefox 4 and through the rest of 2011.
 We'll drill into the details of each part of this plan early in 2011.

 ## Vision ##

 The ultimate goal is to **allow Firefox to be used as a dynamic environment for building web applications**.
-Our work in 2011 will be the first steps along that path.
+In 2011, we'll take the first steps along that path.

-For 2011, we want to:
+This year, we want to:

 * **Enable web developers to easily help with making the tools they use better**
 * **Include tools with Firefox that will help with the most common web development tasks**
 * **Prepare to allow a variety of tools to easily be built on multi-process Firefox**
 * **Gather feedback from frequent releases**.
 Many developers are "early adopters" and would be willing to install Firefox add-ons to get new tools to make their lives better, as seen by the millions of users that have the Web Developer Toolbar and Firebug installed.
 We can take advantage of this to gather feedback and further encourage participation in the development of the tools.

+## Our Priorities ##

+1. Help web developers on electrolysis-based (see "Multi-Process Firefox" below) desktop Firefox
+2. Help web developers create their mobile apps on with Firefox for mobile (with remote debugging interfaces)
+3. Help Jetpack developers debug their add-ons
+4. Help Firefox developers debug the browser
+5. Help developers of other Mozilla platform projects

+Jetpacks and Firefox itself are built on many of the same technologies as the web.
+The same SpiderMonkey JavaScript engine that runs JS code on web pages is also responsible for a great deal of the Firefox user interface and for running Jetpacks.
+Where possible, we will engineer our work to support anyone who is building on the Mozilla platform, but our top priority for 2011 is to delight people building web applications.

 ## Empowering Web Developers ##